bharatkumarthapa/bharatkumarthapa/README.md

  - 👋 Hi, I’m @bharatkumarthapa
 - 👀 I’m interested in you
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on pullstack
+- 💞️ I’m looking to collaborate on pullstack development
 <!-- -